 WUTIF gives investors an opportunity to invest in, as well as contribute to, the BC economy and optionally contribute to their favorite charity for additional tax benefits.

 WUTIF, unlike other professionally managed funds, has a very low operating cost.
-Management is compensated for performance.
+Management is compensated mainly for performance.

 WUTIF’s Salient Features: